-The McBSP allows the multiple channels to be independently selected for the transmitter and receiver.
+The McBSP supports independent selection of multiple channels for the transmitter and receiver.
 When multiple channels are selected, each frame represents a time-division multiplexed (TDM) data stream.
 In using time-division multiplexed data streams, the CPU may only need to process a few of them.
 Thus, to save memory and bus bandwidth, multichannel selection allows independent enabling of particular channels for transmission and reception.
-All 128 channels in a bit stream consisting of a maximum of 128 channels can be enabled.
+Up to a maximum of 128 channels in a bit stream can be enabled or disabled.